savoirfairelinux/building-inclusive-open-source-software/docs/C-IDE.md

     - A checkbox to accept the service’s TOS, with a link to access them

 The trainer can encourage the groups to think of the ways they can use creatively what they’ve just learned, without feeling the need to implement everything: inclusion is a journey, not an issue to be tackled in ten minutes anyway!

+The IUI created by the trainees should be used as a way of addressing common issues like:

+- What element should be grouped together? -> Those that don't make sense alone.
+- Should the back button be the last or the first element in focus order? -> On mobile the first, on desktop the last.
+- What should be selectable -> On mobile, every element containing information, on desktop every interactive element.

 ## Wrapping up